B-Frosty/B-Frosty/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - my LinkedIn is https://www.linkedin.com/in/blairalagoa-49b138166/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a self taught multiinstrumentalist and producer, I also skateboard!
+- ⚡ Fun fact: I'm a self taught musician and I also skateboard!

 <!---
 B-Frosty/B-Frosty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.